3. The University and the Community

 - constitute: (i) a threat to the safety or property of University members; or (ii) a disruption to the regular and/or essential operations of University activities or facilities.

 The administrative bar from campus is accomplished through a persona non grata (“PNG”) notice.
-Note that this policy is not meant to supersede the “Circumstances Affecting Health and Safety” policy or any other University policies that may apply to persons who are not members of the University.
+With respect to (i) and (ii), an individual need not be present on campus to meet these criteria.
+Note that this policy is not meant to supersede the “Circumstances Affecting Health and Safety” policy, the University’s Sex Discrimination and Sexual Misconduct policy (under which the University may issue interim or permanent relief), or any other University policies that may apply to persons who are not members of the University.

 3.3.2 Short-Term Persona Non Grata (“Short-Term Notice”)